Bifurcation values and monodromy of mixed polynomials: Proof of Theorem , some consequences and examples

-If $\triangle$ does not satisfy condition (ii)(a) of Definition \ref{def:Let--be}, then we have $m=n$ and $p_{i}\leq0$ for all $1\leq i\leq n$.
-Since, by the hypothesis in the statement of the theorem, $f$ depends effectively on the variable $z_{1}$, the value $d_{\mathbf{p}}$ must be negative, which gives a contradiction with the above original assumption.
+If $\Delta$ does not satisfy condition (i)(a) of Definition \ref{d:badface}, then we have $m=n$ and $p_{i}\leq0$ for all $1\leq i\leq n$.
+Since by hypothesis $f$ depends effectively on all variables, in particular on the variable $z_{1}$, the value $d_{\mathbf{p}}$ must be negative, which is a contradiction to the above original assumption.